 This timeless wooden toy has been a favorite for over 60 years.
 Kids ages 12 months and over will love pulling along the sturdy little giraffe.
 They’ll enjoy seeing its neck and head move.

 The gloss-paint finish over the smooth sanded wood is toxin-free, so no worries about safety here.

-This adorable little puppy wiggles its ears, shakes its tail, and barks as it follows your little one around.
-Suitable for ages 12 months and over, your toddler will enjoy taking it for a walk.
+This adorable and affordable little puppy wiggles its ears, shakes its tail, and makes clicking sounds as it follows your little one around.
+It’s suitable for ages 12 months and over.
+Your toddler will enjoy taking it for a walk.

-Why not take the opportunity to use this pull along to teach children how to look after animals, by giving them pretend food and water bowls for it?
+Why not take the opportunity to use this pull-along toy to teach children how to look after animals?
+Try giving them pretend food and water bowls, and watch as their imagination develops.

-For 1-year-olds and up, this toy takes on double duty as a pull along and shape sorter.
-The snail’s shell can be removed and the three wooden blocks sorted through the shaped holes in the side.
+For 1-year-olds and up, this toy takes on double duty as a pull-along and shape sorter.
+Your child can remove the snail’s shell and sort the three wooden blocks through the shaped holes in the side.

-This little wooden duck will waddle along behind any child and is suitable from 12 months and older.
-Its head moves from side to side and its wings flap as it moves.
+This little wooden duck will waddle along behind any child and is suitable for children 12 months and older.
+Its head moves from side to side, and its wings flap as it moves.
 The four bright red wheels are designed to roll easily along any floor surface.